Page last updated at 18 July 2017 at 16:38

 But if the thought of running a whole plot by yourself seems daunting, then there are a few community farms or market gardens dotted about too.
 All offer help and advice about how to grow food and some offer the opportunity to undertake accredited training.

-But you don’t have to be part of a farm or have an allotment to grow food.
+You don’t have to be part of a farm or have an allotment to grow food.
 You can do it in any free space, so says Mary Clear of Incredible Edible when she gave a very inspiring talk in Eastleigh.
 With a few friends she planted food all around her town, free for anyone to pick.
 All you need is a bit of space, some earth or raised bed and a little bit of time.
 There are some great pictures at their Railway station, Police station and many other places around town.
 If this is something you are interested in doing contact Giles Gooding (details below) for help in setting up.

 We are compiling a map of free food on public places around the Borough and we need help to fill it out.
 Anything from apples, raspberries or nuts.
 If you know where something can be picked for free please contact Giles Gooding (details below).